codeandwine/AdventureGame/README.md

 # Adventure Game
 # Introduction

-This a simple project that tests the following skills being used:
+Adventure Game is a simple project that tests the skills below being used.
+This short game basically provides some output, the user chooses an option, and different events happen, depending on the user's choice.
 <br>
 ## 1. time.sleep function usage

 <br>